What is a Credit Card?

 - Overspending – CIBIL score depends on the utilization ratio of your credit card, utilization ratio is the ratio between your total credit limit and your utilized credit limit, a higher utilization ratio creates a bad impact on your credit score.
 Therefore you should keep your utilization ratio under 30% and if there is an emergency, at least try to keep it below 50%.

 - Fraud – Although credit cards are now more secure, it is not completely safe yet.
-Fraud transaction can happen anytime.
+Fraud transactions can happen at any time.
 And if such things happen to you, you have to report your card provider within a certain period, unless you have to bear the total liability

 - Minimum due payment – Card provides offers their customer to pay a minimum due within due date, but this is not beneficial at all.
 If you just pay the minimum due amount you will have to pay the finance charge for the rest of the due amount and all the new credits.
 It can only save you from late payment penalty